thomasvloo/fabric-testnet/README.md

 ## Start the NodeJs & Express Server

-Once the Hyperledger Fabric test network is up and running, open a new terminal and cd into the Fabric-API folder
+Once the Hyperledger Fabric test network is up and running, open a new terminal and cd into the fabric-API folder

-`cd Fabric-API`
+`cd fabric-API`

 Enter the following command to install the necessary dependencies using Yarn package manager: